shaloo/docs.arcana/docs/howto/integrate_auth/integrate_wagmi.md

 In this guide, you will learn how to integrate the [{{config.extra.arcana.sdk_name}}]({{page.meta.arcana.root_rel_path}}/concepts/authsdk.md) with Web3 apps that use [wagmi](https://wagmi.sh) wallet connector.

 With wagmi, Web3 developers can allow app users to easily switch between multiple wallets within a single application.
-The {{config.extra.arcana.sdk_name}} offers a custom wagmi connector that enables the {{config.extra.arcana.wallet_name}} in Web3 apps using wagmi.
+The {{config.extra.arcana.sdk_name}} offers a custom wagmi connector that enables the {{config.extra.arcana.wallet_name}} in Web3 apps using Wagmi.

 !!! caution "Using `{{config.extra.arcana.wagmi_sdk_pkg_name}}` package"